influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 $ sudo systemctl start telegraf
 ```

- Once Telegraf is running, run the following command to check the system journal to ensure no connection errors to InfluxDB exist:
+ Once Telegraf is running, run the following command to check the system journal to ensure no InfluxDB connection errors exist:

  ```
  $ sudo journalctl -f -n 128 -u telegraf